Updated: 2 days ago

 Combine all ingredients in a mixing bowl.

-Grab a portion of the mixture with you hands, shape into a ball, squeeze to get rid of excess liquid (if any).
-Then press tight to form a 1/4-inch thin patty, and place on the greased parchment paper.
-Repeat with the rest of mixture.
+Grab a portion of the mixture with your hands, shape it into a ball, and squeeze to get rid of excess liquid (if any).
+Then press tight to form a thin patty, and place on the greased parchment paper.
+Repeat with the rest of the mixture.

-Bake in a pre-heated oven to 360 degrees F. for about 20 minutes. then flip the latkes and bake for addition 10 minutes.
+Bake in a preheated oven to 360 degrees F. for about 20 minutes. then flip the latkes and bake for an additional 10 minutes.

 Serve with tahini sauce or labneh cheese, and dukkah .